daniel-sj-hong/daniel-sj-hong/README.md

 ✨ Fun Facts!
 - I've been to 10 different countries (11 if you count all the states I've been to): South Korea, Thailand, Greece, Hungary, Poland, Switzerland, Czech Republic, Mexico, The Dominican Repulic, Peru, and about 10 different states
 - I do jiu-jitsu!
+- My teams are Dodgers, Lakers, Rams, and Manchester United

 ![Daniel's gitHub stats](https://github-readme-stats.vercel.app/api?username=daniel-sj-hong&theme=dracula&show_icons=true)